-- Meet the general requirements for graduate admission - Submit a copy of current state or internationally recognized teaching license at the elementary, secondary, PreK-12 (or equivalent) level. - Students pursuing the Master of Education: Teaching and Learning, Teacher Leadership track must also submit a letter from a school administrator verifying one year of teaching experience.
+- Meet the general requirements for graduate admission - Submit a copy of current state or internationally recognized teaching license at the elementary, secondary, PreK-12 (or equivalent) level. - Students pursuing the M.Ed.
+Educational Administration + Principal Endorsement, and the Principal Endorsement-Only Option, must also submit a letter from a school administrator verifying one year of teaching experience.